Public broadcasting: Definition

-While application of certain principles may be straightforward, as in the case of accessibility, some of the principles may be poorly defined or difficult to implement.
+While the application of certain principles may be straightforward, as in the case of accessibility, some of the principles may be poorly defined or difficult to implement.
 In the context of a shifting national identity, the role of public broadcasting may be unclear.
 Likewise, the subjective nature of good programming may raise the question of individual or public taste.

 Within public broadcasting there are two different views regarding commercial activity.
 One is that public broadcasting is incompatible with commercial objectives.
 The other is that public broadcasting can and should compete in the marketplace with commercial broadcasters.
 This dichotomy is highlighted by the public service aspects of traditional commercial broadcasters.

 Public broadcasters in each jurisdiction may or may not be synonymous with government controlled broadcasters.
-In some countries, public broadcasters are not sanctioned by government departments and have independent means of funding, and thus enjoy editorial independence.

-Technology

-Public broadcasting utilizes AM and FM radio, television, and internet technologies.
+Etymology

+Who exactly coined the term "public broadcasting" is disputed.
+Various sources credit Morris S. Novik, who served 20 years as station manager for New York City's WNYC, the Carnegie Commission on the Future of Public Broadcasting, and the Rocky Mountain Radio Council.

+Operating structures

+When television started out in many countries in the 1960's, the reliance on analogue terrestrial television severely limited the number of possible TV channels in a geographical area, and many countries only had 1 or 2 channels until well into the 1980's.
+As such, there were heavy differences between countries' approaches during that time on how to operate those channels, including: